Whatsapp Icon

 PRECISION MEDICINE:

-Precision medicine requires analysing tumour DNA to detect mutations or other genetic changes that cause their cancer.
-Doctors may then be able to choose a treatment for cancer of a specific patient that better suits, or targets, tumour DNA mutations.
+Precision medicine requires analysing tumour DNA to detect mutations or other genetic changes that cause cancer.
+Doctors may then be able to choose a treatment for the cancer of a specific patient that better suits, or targets, tumour DNA mutations.

 CANCER TREATMENT TYPES AND STAGES IN INDIA